 What is Biofeedback?

-To better understand what is biofeedback, here are the general steps during treatment:
+When asking what is biofeedback, it’s important to understand the general steps of the treatment:

 Connecting of electrical sensors